 Pearl proudly serves Batdorf & Bronson organic coffees.
 We are very pleased with the quality and freshness of the coffees, which are roasted to order every week.
 Additionally, we are thoroughly impressed by Batdorf’s dedication to fair trade and sustainable agriculture practices.
 To learn more about the coffee, go to dancinggoats.com.

 Our commitment to sustainability carries through to our employees.
-We offer health and dental insurance, as well as paid vacation, and subsidized Tri-Met passes for our staff.
+We offer paid vacation and subsidized Tri-Met passes for our staff.
 Since many staff members bike to work, we have dedicated a secure area for storing and maintaining their bicycles.
 For those employees who regularly commute by bike, we have a bicycle commuter subsidy program to defray the costs associated with bicycle commuting.
 Our employees are critical to the daily functioning of the bakery, and we make every effort to treat them like family.